 Launch the interactive dashboard:

-hb dash requires an interactive terminal.
-Running hb without a subcommand
+hx dash requires an interactive terminal.
+Running hx without a subcommand

 shows help; it does not open the dashboard automatically.